-PrognoCIS has integrated functionality of Medication Management with Physician workflow.
-With Medication Management for Adherence, prescription benefit managers report prescription usage data to Surescripts in form of messages, which are promptly reported to providers through the Surescripts Accelerator.
+PrognoCIS has integrated the functionality of Medication Management with Physician workflow.
+With Medication Management for Adherence, prescription benefit managers report prescription usage data to Surescripts in the form of messages promptly reported to providers through the Surescripts Accelerator.
 The Surescripts Accelerator is a medium provided by Surescripts that has been integrated and implemented in PrognoCIS.

 Surescripts Accelerator enables users to:

 - View the patient’s adherence summary, PDC ratio.

 - Submit a response to a medication management message.